-Broadcast Quota - Under Section 9 of the Australian Broadcasting Authority's Content Standards, and as reaffirmed in the March 2016 Broadcasting Services Standard, 55% of all free- to-air television programming broadcast between 6:00 a.m. and midnight must be of Australian origin.
-In addition, under Section 102 of the Broadcasting Services Amendment Act, pay television channels which include more than 50% drama programs in their schedules are required to spend 10% of their total drama programming expenditures on new Australian/New Zealand programs.
-Although the U.S.-Australia Free Trade Agreement (FTA) capped broadcast quotas for analog TV at the existing 55% level, and capped sub-quotas at existing levels, these limitations still pose a barrier to market entry.
+Broadcast Quota - Under Section 9 of the Australian Broadcasting Authority's Content Standards, and as reaffirmed in the March 2016 Broadcasting Services Standard, 55 percent of all free- to-air television programming broadcast between 6:00 a.m. and midnight must be of Australian origin.
+In addition, under Section 102 of the Broadcasting Services Amendment Act, pay television channels which include more than 50 percent drama programs in their schedules are required to spend 10 percent of their total drama programming expenditures on new Australian/New Zealand programs.
+Although the U.S.-Australia Free Trade Agreement (FTA) capped broadcast quotas for analog TV at the existing 55 percent level, and capped subquotas at existing levels, these limitations still pose a barrier to market entry.
 Moreover, Australia reserved the right to extend these quotas to digital broadcast TV, though the obligation can apply to no more than three multiplexed channels of any current broadcaster.

 Potential Investment Restrictions - Under the FTA, Australia reserved the right to increase existing investment restrictions, or impose new restrictions, in the audiovisual sector.
 If Australia were to pursue this right, doing so would further impede the ability of U.S. content producers and distributors to harness the full potential of the market.
-Those potential restrictions would include a foreign investment limitation applicable to pay TV services up to 20%, and a reservation to expand the genre types subject to the investment obligations to include arts programming, educational programming, children's programming, and documentaries, in addition to the existing requirement for dramatic programming.
+Those potential restrictions would include a foreign investment limitation applicable to pay TV services up to 20 percent, and a reservation to expand the genre types subject to the investment obligations to include arts programming, educational programming, children's programming, and documentaries, in addition to the existing requirement for dramatic programming.

 Potential Internet Quota - With respect to internet-based services, Australia also reserved the right under the FTA to impose new measures, if preceded by a finding that Australian content is not readily available to subscribers.
-In August 2017, the Australian Government began an industry consultation on the Australian and Children's Screen Content Review for the purpose of ensuring that Australian screen content continues to be available at home and overseas, regardless of platform.
-A report is due by the end of 2017.
-Australia should use this process to enhance its incentives to attract film and TV production, which would benefit local industry and boost production of Australian content.
+Three separate reviews were initiated in 2017 and 2018.
+The first review, conducted by the House of Representatives Standing